The San Francisco SBDC is staffed with experienced leaders who assist SBDC clients grow and develop their businesses.

 Valerie has held a leadership position at the San Francisco Chamber of Commerce and held the position of vice president, communications with the American Marketing Association and was a member of their Board of Directors for three years.
 She has also served on the board of the Association for Women in Communications and was a member of the Board of Directors for the National Association of Women Business Owners (NAWBO) and Rebuilding Together, formerly Christmas in April, a non-profit organization that helps rebuild communities in San Francisco.

-John DeGaetano is a bank executive with extensive experience in administration, marketing, sales planning, training, operations, auditing, project management and financial analysis.
-As a certified Business Advisor, he advises new and existing business owners in the areas of planning, sales and marketing, cost analysis, legal structure, finance and economic development.
-John conducts workshops on business plan writing, sales and marketing timelines, creating start up operations and analysis, financial projections and related topics.
-John most recently served as First Vice President and Regional Manager for a community bank in the Bay Area where he played a major role in the bank’s growth development.
-During his tenure, he designed and implemented marketing concepts, sales campaigns, training programs, incentive programs and business development, operational functions, security policy, compliance and elder financial abuse awareness.
+John previously served as First Vice President and Regional Manager for a community bank in the Bay Area where he played a major role in the bank’s growth development.
+During his tenure, he designed and implemented marketing concepts, sales campaigns, training programs, incentive programs and business development, operational functions, security and compliance policies.
 As a side note, John also has an extensive background in performing arts and is currently president of a non-profit theater group.

 With 10 years of experience as a senior business consultant, Sandra Garsele works onsite with clients to manage general ledger, payroll, accounts receivable, and accounts payable.
 Sandra specializes in invoicing, budget management and cash flow.
 Furthermore, her strong business administration, office management and customer service skills have been vital to the success of Hilliard Management Group (HMG).
 She can be thought of as the “back bone” of HMG, constantly ensuring that all necessary tasks are thoroughly completed in an efficient manner.